tobias-z/soft-algorithms/hash-tables-assignment/README.md

 # Hash Tables Exercises – coding can be in a language of your choice

+Example code has been implemented.
+See [this simple example](./src/hash_table.rs) for an understanding of a basic hash table.

 ## 1) Describe with examples 2 different collision handling methods for inserting new entries into a hash table

 Collision handling is necessary when a key is run through the hash function, but the hash is the same as another already present using a different key.